 People often associate meditation with a long and intricate process.
 It can be as easy as practicing clearing your mind of active thoughts before bed.
 Letting whatever does come to mind quietly float away.
 It doesn’t need to be complicated.
 Start out small and work your way up.

-Don’t have time to enjoy nature every day?
+Unable to go outdoors due to social distancing guidelines?
 Bring the outside, in.
 Open a window or try to work where you can see the beauty of your natural surroundings.
 Invest in a houseplant.
 Grow window herbs.
 And when you can, and as often as you can, make an effort to walk, hike, play, or swim to realign yourself with nature.

 When was the last time you had a heart to heart with a loved one?
 Are your personal relationships filling or emptying your cup?
 If more are emptying – then it may be time to reassess who you allow in your sacred circle of friends.
 Social support is a vital component in the ability to adapt to stressors.
 Make sure you take time to nurture your relationships.